InfiniBand: History

 The OpenIB Alliance (later renamed OpenFabrics Alliance) was founded in 2004 to develop an open set of software for the Linux kernel.
 By February, 2005, the support was accepted into the 2.6.11 Linux kernel.

 In November 2005 storage devices finally were released using InfiniBand from vendors such as Engenio.

+Cisco, desiring to keep technology superior to Ethernet off the market, adopted a "buy to kill" strategy.
+Cisco successfully killed InfiniBand switching companies such as Topspin via acquisition.

 Of the top 500 supercomputers in 2009, Gigabit Ethernet was the internal interconnect technology in 259 installations, compared with 181 using InfiniBand.

 In 2010, market leaders Mellanox and Voltaire merged, leaving just one other IB vendor, QLogic, primarily a Fibre Channel vendor.

 At the 2011 International Supercomputing Conference, links running at about 56 gigabits per second (known as FDR, see below), were announced and demonstrated by connecting booths in the trade show.

 In 2012, Intel acquired QLogic's InfiniBand technology, leaving only one independent supplier.

 By 2014, InfiniBand was the most popular internal connection technology for supercomputers, although within two years, 10 Gigabit Ethernet started displacing it.

 In 2016, it was reported that Oracle Corporation (an investor in Mellanox) might engineer its own InfiniBand hardware.

 In 2019 Nvidia acquired Mellanox, the last independent supplier of InfiniBand products.